 Speaker leads where both leads are "floating" and no common or chassis connection exists should use a "balanced" audio connection.
-The ACC100 is equipped with an onboard audio isolation transformer for this purpose.
+A balanced audio isolation transformer is available separately for this purpose.
 To utilize this feature you must remove the RCA jack.
-Remove the 2 screws on the blank panel end of the ACC100 enclosure.
+Remove the 2 screws on the blank panel end of the ACC100.
 Slide the cover forward.
+Install the audio transformer.
 Cut the audio wires close to the RCA jack.
 Remove the jack and replace with a rubber grommet.
 Splice a pair of wires to the wires just removed from the jack.
-Pass your wire pair extension through the grommet.
+Pass your wire pair through the grommet.
 Slide back the cover and reinstall the blank panel.
 Now, neither audio lead connects to the chassis.